 The St. Catharines Arts Awards recognize and celebrate excellence in all areas of artistic creation and contribution.
 First presented in 2005 as part of the City of St. Catharines' Trillium Awards, the list of arts award recipients since then have demonstrated the talent and commitment of the arts in St. Catharines.

 The Arts Awards seek to increase the visibility of St. Catharines' artists and cultural industries, honour cultural leaders and their achievements, and cultivate financial and volunteer support for the arts sector.
-Each award winner is presented with a civic certificate of appreciation and a cash prize of $300.

 The Arts in Education Award celebrates an individual, collective or organization that has demonstrated an outstanding commitment to engaging St. Catharines residents through arts education activities.